alexiacl/eJPT/SECTION 3.1.: System and host based attacks.md

 **Steps for exploitation**:

-1. Owner of the SUID binary
+1. Be the owner of the SUID binary or have executable permissions.
+Find this with `ls -l` and a file with "s" permission and to check the type with `type <>`.
-2. Access permissions: executable permissions
+2. If it is calling another binary remove it and copy the following: `cp /bin/bash <binary>`

 ## Hashes